krrrcks/krrrcks.github.io/_src/posts/2015-01-18-3-docker-meetup-in-frankfurt.markdown

-	Title: "3.
-Docker-Meetup in Frankfurt"
+	Title: 3.
+Docker-Meetup in Frankfurt
 	Date: 2015-01-18T20:05:35
 	Tags: IT, Docker, Veranstaltungen